Royal College of Emergency Medicine Menu Menu

 Emergency Medicine ACP Credentialing Process 2022 curriculum

-There will be two credentialing opportunities in 2024 – in Spring and Autumn.
-In Autumn 2024 there will be two separate application windows – one for ACPs submitting a new application or full resubmission, and a later one for ACPs who received a ‘limited resubmission’ outcome in Spring 2024 and wish to submit their additional evidence to the following Panel for review.
+There will be two credentialing opportunities in 2025 – in Spring and Autumn.
+Within each will be two separate application windows – one for ACPs submitting a new application or full resubmission, and a later one for ACPs who have received a ‘limited resubmission’ outcome and have been invited to submit their additional evidence to the following Panel for review.

 ACPs who wish to apply must be confident, along with their ACP Educational Supervisor, that they will have appropriate evidence of acquisition of all required competences across the curriculum and clinical syllabus uploaded to their ePortfolio before the closing date (any evidence submitted after this date will not be considered except in exceptional circumstances and at the sole discretion of the Chair of the ACP Credentialing Panel).